-There are three different weapons in the sport of fencing: epee, foil, and sabre.
+There are three different weapons in the sport of fencing: epee, foil, and saber.
 While each weapon requires similar skills, they also all require different techniques and specializations.

 The foil has a flexible rectangular blade, 90sm in length, weighing less than one pound.
 Points are scored with the tip of the blade and must land on the torso of the body, which extends from the shoulders to the groin, front, and back.
 There are two scoring lights on the machine.
 One shows a green light when a fencer is hit, and one shows a red light when her opponent is hit.
 A touch landing outside the valid target area (that which is not covered by the metallic jacket, or lamé) is indicated by a white light.
 These "off target" hits do not count in the scoring, but they do stop the fencing action temporarily.